Police officer accused of ‘acting out rape fantasy’ in messages to Wayne Couzens

 William Neville is charged alongside another serving Met constable, Jonathon Cobban, and former Pc Joel Borders.

-A serving Metropolitan Police officer has been accused of “acting out a rape fantasy” following comments he made about restraining a teenage girl.
+A serving Metropolitan Police officer has been accused of “acting out a rape fantasy” following comments he made about restraining a teenage girl in a group Whatsapp with Sarah Everard’s killer.

-William Neville, 34, described the time he “pinned a 15-year-old girl going mental on the floor” as deploying a “struggle snuggle”, in a message to a group chat with other officers, Westminster Magistrates’ Court has heard.
+William Neville, 34, described the time he “pinned a 15-year-old girl going mental on the floor” as deploying a “struggle snuggle”, in a message to a group chat with six other officers, including Wayne Couzens.

-Neville, from Weybridge, Surrey, is charged alongside another serving Met constable, Jonathon Cobban, 35, and former Pc Joel Borders, 45, with sending “grossly offensive” messages with Sarah Everard’s killer, Wayne Couzens.
+Neville, from Weybridge, Surrey, is charged alongside another serving Met constable, Jonathon Cobban, 35, and former Pc Joel Borders, 45, with sending “grossly offensive” messages in the chat, called “Bottle and Stoppers”.

+Prosecutor Edward Brown QC told Westminster Magistrates’ Court that “grossly racist, sexist, misogynistic” messages were sent on the chat between April 5 and August 9 2019.

+The messages were discovered on Couzens’ phone after he was arrested last year.

-All three were formerly officers in the Civil Nuclear Constabulary and transferred to the Met on February 11 2019.
+All three defendants were formerly officers in the Civil Nuclear Constabulary, and transferred to the Met on February 11 2019.

 Each has pleaded not guilty to the charges, which relate to improper use of public electronic communications network, contrary to the Communications Act 2003.

-The court heard that on August 9, Neville told Cobban about his first call as “an urgent assistant” where he “pinned a 15-year-old girl going mental on the floor”.
+The court heard that on August 9, 2019, Neville described his first call as “an urgent assistant” where he “pinned a 15-year-old girl going mental on the floor”.

 He wrote: “I knew all the struggle snuggles would come in useful at some point.”